top of page

 "That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the seashore; and thy seed shall possess the gate of his enemies; And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice" (Gen 22:17-18).

 Based on Genesis 22, Abraham’s “seed” was to inherit special promises or blessings.
 At a casual glance, it may be assumed that the “seed” here strictly refers to Abraham's physical descendants, the Israelites.
-However, Paul’s New Testament commentary sheds more light into how we should interpret these covenantal promises.
+However, when examining Paul's teaching on this matter, it sheds more light into how we should interpret these covenantal promises.
 Notice:

 "Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ" (Gal 3:16).